 The primary intended outcome is improved Setswana reading acquisition, which will be measured at the end of 2015 and again at the end of 2016 using an adapted version of the Early Grade Reading Assessment (EGRA) tool.
-Using a randomised control trial, the study will evaluate the causal impacts of three new interventions aimed at improving early grade reading, namely, (i) a on the teaching of Setswana reading and literacy, accompanied by scripted lesson plans and graded reading materials; (ii) an on-site support programme to teachers from lesson plans and graded reading materials; (iii) and a package designed to improve parent involvement in, and monitoring of, learning to read.
-Each intervention will be implemented in a group of 50 schools over a period of two years in North-West Province, specifically, in the education Kenneth Kaunda.
+Using a randomised control impacts of three new interventions aimed at improving early grade reading, namely, (i) a teacher training course focused specifically on the teaching of Setswana reading and literacy, accompanied by scripted lesson plans and graded reading materials; (ii) an on-site support programme to teachers from reading coaches, accompanied by scripted lesson plans and graded reading materials; (iii) and a package designed to improve parent involvement in, and monitoring of, learning to read.
+Each intervention will be implemented in a group of 50 schools over a period of two years in North-West districts of Ngaka Modiri Molema and Dr Kenneth Kaunda.